Sydney-Informatics-Hub/aigis/README.md

 2. **convert:** Utilities for converting aerial imagery data to various formats, including COCO, GeoJSON, etc.
 3. **segment:** Scripts and notebooks for segmenting aerial imagery using deep learning models.

+## Why `aigis`?

+Rather than develop models that depend on getting a time series of images, specific input resolutions, electromagentic radiation bands, or mission prameters, we've created an AI GIS toolkit that uses generalist visual light vision transformer and MaskRCNN models.

+Train, test, deploy bespoke prediction models to classify, detect, and segment aerial & satellite imagery with `aigis`.

+But wait, you don't have training data?
+No problem, use `aigis.annotate` module and generate annotations from scratch!

+Take those annotations and run them through `aigis.segment` pipeline and now you have lightweight, production ready models that can run at continental scale or be deployed on compute-limited edge applications for real-time inference in the field.

+The glue linking this all together, `aigis.convert`, supports seemless transformation of geospatial data into the forms AI models need, and then bringing model predictions back into GIS analysis ready forms.

 ## Installation

 Create a python environment for the project, we recommend [`conda`](https://www.anaconda.com/download):